Good conduct certificates became mandatory requirements for new job applications in the UAE on the 4th February this year

-Who issues the certificate?
+Who issued the certificate?

 According to government news agency WAM, authorities or police forces in the applicant’s home country.